NAME: Rashan Gary

 Worst Film: Notre Dame (2018)

 Rashan Gary is an explosive athlete with a tremendous frame.
-However, he lacks some polish to be dominant from the get go.
+However, he lacks the polish to be dominant from the get go.
 Which is why teams have to realize that he is not a finished product if they decide to draft him.
 His ceiling is very high, but depends on whether or not he moves to the interior.
 He can play on the edge on early downs, but will be most effective as a pass rusher playing inside.
 A penetrating role as a 3 technique would be ideal.

 - Crabbs, Kyle.
 “2019 NFL Draft Player Profile: Rashan Gary.”
 The Draft Network, 8 Dec.
 2018, thedraftnetwork.com/2018/12/08/2019-nfl-draft-player-profile-rashan-gary/.